Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

+\item \textit{Average pooling:} The contextual embedding of each fragment from a sample is computed by applying the element-wise average at the token level over the output embeddings.
+These embeddings are then aggregated using the element-wise weighted average to obtain the contextual embedding representing the sample.
+Average's weights indicate the number of non-padding tokens in each fragment. \end{itemize}

+\textbf{Natural language inference} is the task of determining whether a hypothesis is true (entailment), false (contradiction), or indeterminate (neutral) given a premise.
+When applied for text classification, the premise represents a test sample, and the hypothesis represents the classes.
+For multi-class datasets, the predicted label is calculated from the entailment logits of each hypothesized class.
+For multi-label datasets, the entailment and contradiction logits are transformed into binary probabilities, which indicate whether or not a particular hypothesized class is predicted.
+This could be viewed as having $n$ binary text classifiers, where $n$ is the number of classes.

+This approach employs encoder-only (cross-encoder) and encoder-decoder models.
+These models have a lower maximum input token size than some of the test samples.
+Therefore, the token vectors of these particular samples are processed with the non-overlapping sliding window method.
+They are divided into fragments, whose scores are calculated individually, and then these scores are averaged to get the score of the whole sample.

-\textbf{Multiple-choice question-answering} framework enables encoder-decoder and decoder-only architectures to perform text classification.
-A total of 27 models are assessed in this approach. \Cref{tab:models}, which provides details of the models used, shows the inclusion of pre-trained models and their instruction-tuned counterparts.
+\textbf{Multiple-choice question answering} enables generative models, i.e., encoder-decoder and decoder-only models, to perform text classification.
+A total of $27$ models are assessed in this approach, including both pre-trained models and their instruction-tuned versions.

-For this approach to work, a prompt is required.
-Therefore, the impact of the prompt is measured in the analysis.
-The prompts are formulated based on those most commonly used in instruction-tuning models for multiple-choice question-answering tasks.
-However, in these prompts, the question format is not restrained.
-For this reason, this study also considers the impact of the question itself.
-Additional information on the prompts used in this approach can be found in \Cref{app:prompts}.

-It is essential to mention that the logit space has been constrained to align with the set of viable alternatives presented in a multiple-choice scenario.
-For this, the token identifiers associated with the feasible response options are determined and used to filter the logit space.
+As multiple-choice question answering is not intended for a extensive number of choices, the Transcriptions dataset is evaluated using a reduced version with eleven classes instead of the 29 available.
+These eleven classes consist of the ten most frequent labels plus an ``Other'' class.
+The number of samples evaluated is not affected.
+Additionally, the models' logit space has been constrained to align with the response options of a multiple-choice scenario and, thereby, allow for automated evaluation.
+The token identifiers associated with the feasible response options are determined and used to filter the logit space.